Here’s a question I get asked all the time:

 So, if the chorus is much louder than the verse, the song has wide internal dynamics, and may benefit from being “pulled together” by compression.
 If everything sounds the same level, then the internal dynamics have probably been reduced too much, and less compression will probably sound better.

-Why should I level-match when comparing, and how do I do it ?
+Why should I loudness-match when comparing, and how do I do it ?

 To get a fair comparison – to find out more, read this post.